emdur/Music-Generator-WS2020/README.md

 The "Reverse"-Critics give high fitness by the opposite criteria to the ones they are named after.

 Tipp: Try it for good effect with "ClosenessOfNotes" as the only critic, let the fitness reach 100 or close to 100 and then click "ReverseClosenessOfNotes".

+***

+Quick Guide to the Java Code / Classes:

+Test.java --> Entrance class for the .jar file, creates an instance of the Graphical User Interface GUI.java --> This is where the User Interface is defined, as is the RealtimePlayer and the "Solution" that the User interacts with
+Solution.java --> This class has an instance of "Population" in it, so it has the actual population that evolves and a function called "evaluateOnce" that tells the population to evolve and makes sure the returned pattern is played correctly.
+Population.java --> This class has a list of "Individuals" and some functions needed for what may be the most important function: "evolve".
+Individual.java --> Has a list of notes and some additional properties like the "fitness" and functions like the function that calculates its fitness with a list of critics as a parameter.
+Interface Critic.java --> Has a "mutate" and a "calculateFitness" function.
+What the classes that implement this interface do is explained in the paragraph above.